EtienneLnr/EtienneLnr/README.md

 - 👋 Hi, I’m @EtienneLnr
 - 👀 I’m interested in machine learning, deep learning with an emphasis on time series applications
 - 🌱 I’m currently doing my PhD at Sorbonne Universite and EDF R&D
-- 📫 How to reach me : lenaour@poleia.lip6.fr
+- 📫 How to reach me : etienne.le-naour[at]edf.fr

 <!---
 EtienneLnr/EtienneLnr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.